Noise Levels in Elmhurst, Queens, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 60,805 Elmhurst residents, or 93.9%, live above that level.
 By land area, 95.2% of Elmhurst is above 55 dBA.

 Average noise levels for Elmhurst residents, grouped by direction from the center of Elmhurst.
-Southern Elmhurst carries the highest population-weighted average; Northern Elmhurst carries the lowest.
-Just 100% of residents in Northern Elmhurst live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Southern Elmhurst.
+The highest population-weighted average is in southern Elmhurst; the lowest is in northwestern Elmhurst, where just 98% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Elmhurst